-Did you know now the days are cooler, shorter and the nights are much cooler your plants don’t need water as frequently?
-Yes most of us are already restricted to watering twice per week but established trees and even lawns can survive with less!
-As I learned from Farmer Fred this weekend, it is detrimental to the environment to completely turn off your sprinklers.
-At home, I began watering my lawn once per week a few weeks ago and guess what…it is still green.
+Most of us are already restricted to watering twice weekly, but established trees and even lawns can survive with less!
+As I learned from Farmer Fred, it is detrimental to the environment to completely turn off your sprinklers.
+At home, I began watering my lawn once per week a few weeks ago, and guess what…it is still green!

 Instead, water deeply but less frequently!
 You will save your yard AND water at the same time.
 Not sure how long you should water?
 Drop by the nursery and ask us!
 We also offer a Timer Reset service too.